Aashay7/CNS-Task-3/README.md

 > The work was executed on Google Colab and the RAM limitation of 12GB hindered the data reads on the larger datasets.
 > NOTE: On the cellxgene website, there are some datasets with an empty cell_count field.

-> For results, I have attached the screenshots and images of the table(in the pipe-seperated value format as well as DataFrame format)
+> For results, I have attached the screenshots and the table(in the pipe-seperated value format.

 ## Code